Home Food Science The Green Potato and Toxic Solanine FAQ

 Although there is some mixed evidence, it is generally accepted that regular potato cooking temperatures and durations do not degrade solanine a significant amount as solanine is quite heat stable.
 According to the 1990 paper, Effect of Cooking on the Contents of α-Chaconine and α-Solanine in Potatoes:

 “Reduction in concentration of α-chaconine (CHA) and α-solanine (SOL), toxic glycoalkaloids in potatoes, during cooking by 3 procedures was investigated.
 Raw or cooked potato samples (2 g) were extracted twice with 5% acetic acid solution.
 The extract was purified on Sep-Pak C18 and CHA and SOL contents were determined by HPLC.
 Recoveries of CHA and SOL from raw potatoes were 96.5 and 98.2%, respectively, vs. 96.2 and 96.7% from cooked potatoes. >93.9% of CHA and 95.9% of SOL remained in potatoes after boiling.
 Contents of both were reduced by 15% on microwave treatment.
 On deep-frying alkaloid contents varied according to temperature.
 At 157°C, both alkaloids were unaffected; at 170°, potatoes showed a large variation in residual alkaloids.
 At 210°, alkaloids were partially decomposed; after 10 min heating, 64.9% of CHA and 59.7% of SOL remained.
 It is suggested that the critical temperature for decomposition of both alkaloids in potatoes may be around 170°.
 Results confirmed the relatively high stability of CHA and SOL in potatoes under normal home cooking conditions.”
-1

 How can you prevent a green tint from forming on potatoes?

-To prevent your potatoes from developing a green tine, store your potatoes properly.
+To prevent your potatoes from developing a green tint, store your potatoes properly.
 Most of the time, the reason potatoes get a green tint at home is because of exposure to light.
 Store your potatoes in a breathable container in a cool, dark place, like a pantry.
 A plain paper bag is great for storing potatoes.
 You can also purchase breathable cloth bags for the purpose.
 Do NOT store potatoes in a plastic bag!

 Why do I often find the green color on potato chips?

-Finding some green on potato chips/crisps are common.
+Finding some green on potato chips/crisps is common.
 Sometimes you’ll find a lot of it.
 This happens because potatoes destined to become potato chips are sometimes stored in bad conditions and subject to prolonged exposure to light.
-The cooking process will not destroy all of the potential toxin, although frying at high temperatures does seem to degrade solanine better than other methods.
+The cooking process will not destroy all of the potential toxins, although frying at high temperatures does seem to degrade solanine better than other methods.
 It is quite safe to eat a couple of green potato chips.
 If most of the bag contains chips/crisps with green on them, it’s probably best not to eat them.

 Do potato eyes (sprouts) have toxic solanine?

-Yes, potato eyes, which are what we call the beginning of potato sprouts have increased levels of solanine in them.
+Yes, potato eyes, which are what we call the beginning of potato sprouts, have increased levels of solanine in them.
 It is best to remove any eyes or sprouts from potatoes before preparing them.
 This can be done by peeling the eye away or digging it out with the scoop tool at the end of a potato peeler.